 This way, you can keep up the daily posting sequence and see the actual reactions on time by scanning your ticket sales.
 To mix it up a little at this point, I would suggest you post visuals like gifs or images.
 Don't forget to make them relevant and worth sharing with your audience so that they can spread the word about your event, too.

 *By having this exciting flash sale, you would also be creating your FOMO (Fear of Missing Out) campaign.

 DURING THE EVENT:

 Make it live

-There are many apps such as Scorp to broadcast your event live as well as feature of commonly used social media platforms such as Instagram, Facebook, YouTube.
+There are many apps such as Scorp to broadcast your event live as well as features of commonly used social media platforms such as Instagram, X (Twitter), Meta (Facebook), and YouTube.
 Also, you can edit and share videos and photos of your events; during the event.
-So that you would create an environment in your social media accounts a "live-like event image".
+So that you would create an environment in your social media accounts with a "live-like event image".

 According to recent studies, people are more likely to spend more time on live videos rather than the uploaded ones.
 So, it would be a huge advantage to leverage from it.